 - Opening times and prices may vary.
 Check them out first at the info points in the Piazzetta or Marina Grande.

 This mountain top is only small but it offers some of the best views in Capri.
-Once at the top the first viewpoint, standing in front of the entrance will gift you with the best views!
+Once at the top of the first viewpoint, standing in front of the entrance will gift you the best views!

 There is also a small café there so you can enjoy some gelato whilst taking in the landscapes.
 You can either return to Ana Capri by cable car or you can walk back down.

-Coming back down by foot allows you to make a detour to see the Church of Cetrella.
+Coming back down on foot allows you to make a detour to see the Church of Cetrella.
 This is a tiny house of religious importance perched on the rocks with incredible views of Capri.

 2. Ana Capri

 When you are back in Ana Capri, it is worthwhile taking the time to explore.
 Ana Capri is home to some beautiful historic villas that have been turned into museums.

 There are also loads of shops to have a nose around and explore.
 A real highlight of this area is Villa San Michelle, it was the dream home of Swedish Physician Axel Munthe.
 This villa was built on the ruins of an ancient chapel dedicated to San Michele.

 3. Blue Grotto